hemantksingh/identity-server/README.md

 az webapp log tail --name $app --resource-group $resourceGroup
 ```
 Further info about Azure app service - https://azure.github.io/AppService

-### Running with HTTPS enforced in contianer

-Azure app service enforces TLS termination at the app service level, so you may not have to enforce TLS within the container, but [.net core allows hosting containers with https support](https://docs.microsoft.com/en-us/aspnet/core/security/docker-compose-https?view=aspnetcore-3.1) by

-* sharing the host certificate with docker container using volume mounts
-* expose container ports 80 & 44 for external use

 ### Enable CORS